-Food Taking Too Long to Cook in Microwave
+Microwave - Food Taking Too Long to Cook

-If food is taking too long to cook in the microwave or is not cooking properly, the following may be the cause:
+If food is taking too long to cook in a microwave or is not cooking properly, you can review the following reasons that may be the cause.
+These tips usually remedy the concern.

 Installation